couchbaselabs/node-ottoman/vuepress/guides/ottoman.md

 // Closing connection1
 ottoman1.close();

-// Or just call the `close` function closing the default ottoman instance connection.
-In this case, the `ottoman1` connection will be closed close();
+// Or just call the `close` function to close the default ottoman instance connection.
+// In this case, the `ottoman1` connection will be closed close();
 ```